 To read more about the ISDE: Famous Dirt Bike Events – The International Six Days Enduro

 A true test of star power is how their reputation thrives after their death.
-The recent revitalization of images of Steve McQueen at the 1964 ISDT has partly been driven by the Barbour Jacket company who recognize a good marketing opportunity when they see it.
+The recent revitalization of images of Steve McQueen at the 1964 ISDT has partly been driven by the Barbour Jacket company who recognizes a good marketing opportunity when they see it.

 Barbour has released a whole Steve McQueen range featuring multiple renditions of jackets and shirts bearing the 1964 ISDT theme.